SmartToolFactory/Compose-Extended-Gestures/README.md

 )
 ```

-* `delayAfterDownInMillis` parameter invokes Coroutines delay between first `down`, and `onMove`.
+* `delayAfterDownInMillis` parameter invokes Coroutines delay between `onDown`, and `onMove`.
-  There is a delay about 20ms between in View's `onTouchEvent` first touch and move and this might
+  There is a delay about 20ms between in View's `onTouchEvent` first touch and move, similar delay might
   be required with Compose too, especially when drawing to `Canvas` which misses very fast events,
-  this might cause missing first touch that might be required to detect whether is touch is in
+  Delaying move behavior might be required to detect whether is touch is in
-  required region of Composable.
+  required region of Composable at first pointer contact.

 `PointerInputChange` down and move events should be consumed if you need to prevent other gestures
 like **scroll** or other **pointerInput**s to not intercept your gesture